St Margaret’s 125th Anniversary Prayer

 We are ever grateful for their philosophy which has guided St Margaret’s commitment to faith,

-academic endeavour, service and extra-curriculum involvement for the last 125 years.
+academic endeavour, service and extra-curricular involvement for the past 125 years.

 We give you thanks for the work, joy, passion and sense of purpose of all staff, students and parents

 who have contributed and supported the spirit of the school - Per Volar Sunata.

 As we celebrate the pioneering spirit of those who have gone before us,

 we seek your guidance for the next 125 years.

 May we remain courageous and strong in spirit

 as we continue to uphold the Sisters’ philosophy and legacy.

 We ask this in Jesus name, the Holy Spirit and all the encompassing God.
 Amen.